ava-labs/avalanche-starter-kit/src/7-native-to-native-token-bridge/_INSTRUCTIONS.md

 Enter your subnet's ChainId.
 It can be any positive integer.
 ChainId: 123
 Select a symbol for your subnet's native token
-Token symbol: DEST
+Token symbol: NATV
 ✔ Low disk use    / Low Throughput    1.5 mil gas/s (C-Chain's setting)
 ✔ Customize your airdrop
-Address to airdrop to: 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC Amount to airdrop (in ASH units): 100
+Address to airdrop to: 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC Amount to airdrop (in NATV units): 100
 ✔ No
 ✔ Yes
 ✔ Native Minting